jgavura/nico-2D-calibration-icann2025/README.md

 `python ik_solver.py -g -i`

-It will reset robot to initial position defined in line 166 after each calculation
+It will reset robot to initial position after each calculation

 **Animate motion**